mdlincoln/mdlincoln.github.io/_posts/2014-04-02-marvelous-mechanical-bodies.md

-**(SLIDE 28)** From these examples, it seems the most exciting pieces of a Renaissance *kunstkammer* were that class of things that the sixteenth-century Florentine Vincenzo Borghini asserted, “do not belong entirely to nature or entirely to art, but rather are shared by both.”
+**(SLIDE 28)** From these examples, it seems the most exciting pieces of a Renaissance *kunstkammer* were that class of things that the sixteenth-century Florentine Vincenzo Borghini asserted, "do not belong entirely to nature or entirely to art, but rather are shared by both."
-Automata were considered some of the highest accomplishments of this type of artifice, because although they were creations of man, they also possessed an internal principle of motion, what Aristotle had called, “the primary mark of that which is natural”.[^24] And so it should not surprise us to find automatons not only in royal processions, but royal collections, too. **(SLIDE 29)** Take this clockwork centerpiece from the Vienna Kunsthistorisches museum, whose robotic crew moved and played
+Automata were considered some of the highest accomplishments of this type of artifice, because although they were creations of man, they also possessed an internal principle of motion, what Aristotle had called, "the primary mark of that which is natural".[^24] And so it should not surprise us to find automatons not only in royal processions, but royal collections, too. **(SLIDE 29)** Take this clockwork centerpiece from the Vienna Kunsthistorisches museum, whose robotic crew moved and played